CHRISTOPHER FORD, Ph.D.

 Pam is a MD/PhD student and joined the Ford Lab in the summer of 2013.
 Originally from Cincinnati, she graduated from Wake Forest in 2010 with a major in Mathematics.
 She came to Case Western in 2011, and after completing her first two years of medical school joined the lab in the Department of Physiology and Biophysics.
-Pam completed her PhD in 2017 and rejoined the 3rd year of medical school.
+Pam completed her PhD in 2017 and is now back in medical school.
 Pam studied how striatal dopamine release leads to the activation of D2-receptors and how drugs of abuse differentially alter dopamine receptor signaling in the dorsal striatum and nucleus accumbens.
 Pam is currently doing her residency in Neurology at UCSF

 NICHOLAS COURTNEY, PH.D.
 (Graduate Student, 2011- 2015)

-Nick was the fist graduate student to join the lab.
+Nick was the first graduate student to join the lab.
 Nick did his undergraduate and masters degrees at Case Western.
 After working for a bit in the Department of Physiology and Biophysics at Case he enrolled in the PhD program.
 After doing his rotations, he started in lab in the fall of 2011.
 Nick graduated in 2015, after studying local somatodendritic circuits in the VTA, LC and dorsal raphe.
 He is currently pursuing his post-doctoral work in Ed Chapman's lab at HHMI University of Wisconsin

 SUHANTI BANERJEE.
 Suhanti was our research technician in the lab at Case Western from June of 2016 until the lab moved to Denver in in 2017.
 She kept us organized.